This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How Do I File a Cerebral Palsy Medical Malpractice Lawsuit in Vermont?

 Vermont state laws determine how you proceed in a medical malpractice filing.
-Make sure you have an understanding of the steps and processes so that you can make the best decisions.
+Make sure you understand the steps and processes so that you can make the best decisions.

 - Know the statute of limitations.
-The Vermont statute on filing a medical malpractice lawsuit is three years from the negligent incident or two years from the time you realized it happened.
+The Vermont statute on filing a medical malpractice lawsuit is three years from the negligent incident or two years from when you realized it happened.
 Even with this exception, you cannot file more than seven years after the event that harmed your child.

 - Request mediation.
 Vermont allows you to request mediation with those you name in a lawsuit before officially filing.
 It must take place within 60 days of the defendants agreeing to arbitration.